Premium audio comes at a price, but is it worth it?

 The LCD-GX is an offshoot of the LCD series from Audeze.
 What impresses is how with each iteration they continue to refine and develop their headphones, rather than complacently make minor changes, and the LCD-GX is an expression of this refinement.
 Audeze have created a beautiful looking headset here, which wouldn’t look out of place in a professional studio (and as we discovered, it sounds good enough to use in a studio too).

 Unlike the Mobius, which could easily pass as a pair of luxury headphones you might wear out and about, the LCD-GX has a more industrial feel.
-The headband has a wide, faux-leather suspension band, seated underneath a split magnesium frame, continuing down to the metal arms that hold the earcups.
-These earcups are again constructed within a magnesium frame, housing a metal grille with a subtle ‘A’ logo integrated it, with a contrasting red metal mesh underneath.
+The headband has a wide, faux-leather suspension band, seated underneath a split magnesium frame, continuing down to the metal forks that hold the earcups.
+These earcups are again constructed within a magnesium frame, housing a metal grille with a subtle ‘A’ logo integrated into it, with a contrasting red metal mesh underneath.
 In my humble opinion, the LCD-GX is arguably the best looking headset Audeze have created, and it’s one of the best looking headsets available at this time.

 Connectivity is excellent, with most devices offering the required 3.5mm input needed to connect your headset.
 During our testing, we connected to a range of smartphones, laptops and consoles, with the headset working admirably in all of them.
 Without an amp or DAC connected to your device, you may find the peak volume doesn’t go as loud as you may want, as you really need a decent amp to power these drivers.
 It’s not because they are quieter than anything else we’ve used, rather because most devices don’t produce enough power to properly drive them.
 When hardware manufacturers make their devices, they rarely put in any more than the most basic / cheapest of DAC solutions, and while it’s true that the LCD-GX sounds great even through a standard connection, it is when you connect to a good DAC or amp that they really come to life.